DevExpress-Examples/winforms-dashboard-async-mode-get-item-data/Readme.md

 <!-- default file list -->
 *Files to look at*:

 * [Form1.cs](./CS/ViewerForm1.cs) (VB: [Form1.vb](./VB/ViewerForm1.vb))
 <!-- default file list end -->

-# How to Get Dashboard Item Data Asynchronously
+# Dashboard for WinForms - How to get dashboard item data asynchronously

 This example demonstrates how to get the data displayed in the specified dashboard item asynchronously when the dashboard is loaded.